National fiscal policy responses to the Great Recession: Outcome

 Australia avoided recession and its growth figures were internationally very high, whilst unemployment remained comparatively low, despite net public sector debt remaining substantially low.
 It has been disputed as to whether fiscal policy actually helped Australia avoid recession however, with sources citing high NGDP growth, healthy trading partners, a responsible banking industry, no housing collapse, a booming population, and the Australian mining boom.

 The packages were praised by various business groups, economists, the International Monetary Fund (IMF) and the Organisation for Economic Co-operation and Development (OECD).

+Evaluations

+Pope Francis, in his 2015 encyclical letter Laudato si', was critical on national responses and said that the 2008 financial crisis provided an opportunity to develop a new economy, more attentive to ethics, and new ways of regulating speculation wealth.
+But the response to the crisis did not include rethinking the outdated criteria which continue to rule the world.